tungnhs2014/Linux_Programming_Exercise/README.md

+# Learning and Exercise
-# Learning and Exercise for Process, Thread, System IPC such as Signal, Socket, pipes-FIFO, Shared Memory, Message Queue, Basic Linux Kernel
+- Learning and doing exercise for Process, Thread, System IPC such as Signal, Socket, pipes-FIFO, Shared Memory, Message Queue, Basic Linux Kernel.